askowno/RLE_wet/README.md

 -   Criterion B1ai was applied using EOO calculations with ongoing decline defined as a decline rate of habitat loss rod of \>= 0.4% per year calculated form land cover change data

 -   Criterion B1aii was applied using EOO calculations with ongoing decline defined as a decline in the extent of good/moderate condition estuarine extent (PES Classes A, B, C) from the previous PES assessment period.

+-   Criterion D2b was applied using the rate of change in condition between 2018 and 2024, projected forward to 2068 (a 50 year period)

 -   Criterion D3 was applied to the Wetland Ecological State Class (PES) data such that severity of biotic disruption of \>= 90% was assumed for PES classes E-F; Severity \>=70% was assigned to PES classes D-F; Severity \>=50% was assigned to PES classes C-F. Each of the 22 estuary ecosystem types were assigned to one of the four risk categories: Critically Endangered, Endangered, Vulnerable and Least Concern.
 The highest risk category for these two criteria is selected as the threat / risk status for each river type.